 Near the wood in which she had been living was a large cornfield, but the corn had been cut a long time; nothing remained but the bare, dry stubble, standing up out of the frozen ground.
 It was to her like struggling through a large wood.

-Oh! how she shivered with the cold.
+Oh! how she shivered from the cold.
 She came at last to the door of a field mouse, who had a little den under the corn stubble.
-There dwelt the field mouse in warmth and comfort, with a whole roomful of corn, a kitchen, and a beautiful dining room.
-Poor Thumbelina stood before the door, just like a little beggar girl, and asked for a small piece of barleycorn, for she had been without a morsel to eat for two days.
+There lived the field mouse in warmth and comfort, with a whole roomful of corn, a kitchen, and a beautiful dining room.
+Poor Thumbelina stood before the door, just like a little beggar girl, and asked for a small piece of barley grain for she had been without a morsel to eat for two days.

 “You poor little creature,” said the field mouse, for she was really a good old mouse, “come into my warm room and dine with me.”

 She was pleased with Thumbelina, so she said, “You are quite welcome to stay with me all the winter, if you like; but you must keep my rooms clean and neat, and tell me stories, for I shall like to hear them very much.”
 And Thumbelina did all that the field mouse asked her, and found herself very comfortable.

 “We shall have a visitor soon,” said the field mouse one day; “my neighbor pays me a visit once a week.
 He is better off than I am; he has large rooms, and wears a beautiful black velvet coat.
 If you could only have him for a husband, you would be well provided for indeed.
 But he is blind, so you must tell him some of your prettiest stories.”

 Thumbelina did not feel at all interested about this neighbor, for he was a mole.
 However, he came and paid his visit, dressed in his black velvet coat.